Beng-brown/the-greenbank-pub/README.md

 <br>

+## Improvements/Bug Fixes

+One slight oversight that I fixed was attaching "required" into the booking form into all the sections which needed to be filled.

 ## Summary

 Overal this website is easily navigated for both the first time and multiple visitors.
 With clear and obvious links taking the user directly to were they need to go.
 Or a slightly more meandering route for the first time visitor who would be looking for more information about the establishment.